niart/triplesumo/README.md

-# triplesumo_TAROS
+TripleSumo, a virtual multi-agent RL platform
-Learning to cooperate in multi-agent adversarial games.
-This project is based on the idea of platform "Robosumo" (https://github.com/openai/robosumo) and extends it to a 3-player sumo game.
+Learning cooperative behaviours in adversarial multi-agent systems This project is based on the idea of platform "Robosumo" (https://github.com/openai/robosumo) and extends it to a 3-player sumo game.

 Dependencies: python==3.7, Gym==10.2, Mujoco>=2.0